sknzl/epages/README.md

 ```
 ## How to use

 Shops can be created using existing credentials of ePages shops.
-After connecting to a shop sales and delivery details can be viewed for existing products.
+After connecting to a shop, sales and delivery details can be viewed for existing products.

 ## Remarks